 Welcome

-Bavaria’s Fairy‑Tale Castles Join the World Heritage List
+Bavaria’s Fairy Tale Castles Are Added to the UNESCO World Heritage List

 Neuschwanstein Castle © picture alliance / imageBROKER | Dirk v.
 Mallinckrodt